The Greatest Story Every Told About The Greatest Man That Ever Lived

 Law of Moses.
 This Law was enforced by the Pharisees, the religious leaders of the time who

-time of Moses the Jews tried to keep the Law which had many rules and regulations.
-Jesus had
+the time of Moses the Jews tried to keep the Law which had many rules and regulations.
+Jesus

-many run-ins with the Pharisees and rebuked them many times instead telling the people that
+had many run-ins with the Pharisees and rebuked them many times instead telling the people

-Jesus died on the cross, he fulfilled the Law.
+When Jesus died on the cross, he fulfilled the Law.
 Now all one had to do is believe in Jesus.
-Up till

-now what the people did was "dead works".
-They were trying so hard to keep the Law and
+Up till now what the people did was "dead works".
+They were trying so hard to keep the Law

-please God with their life.
-But they were constantly failing for no one could keep the Law, not
+and please God with their life.
+But they were constantly failing for no one could keep the Law,

-even the Pharisees.
-So "dead works" are anything that we do to try to impress God with our self
+not even the Pharisees.
+So "dead works" are anything that we do to try to impress God with our

-attained righteousness.
+self attained righteousness.
 This is what Jesus told them to think differently about.
-Stop trying to
+Stop trying

-attain your own righteousness with your "good works" because you never will.
-I will provide it
+to attain your own righteousness with your "good works" because you never will.
+I will provide

-for you.
-The Bible says that Jesus was the only one that lived a sinless life, that is why he was
+it for you.
+The Bible says that Jesus was the only one that lived a sinless life, that is why he

-the perfect sacrifice, the righteous for the unrighteous.
+was the perfect sacrifice, the righteous for the unrighteous.
 The sinless for the sinner.
-So now all we
+So now

-have to do is believe in what he did for us instead of trying to attain our own righteousness
+all we have to do is believe in what he did for us instead of trying to attain our own

-which we can never do.
-And if we could....we wouldn't need a saviour would we, we could attain
+righteousness which we can never do.
+And if we could....we wouldn't need a saviour would we,

 Believing that we are to repent of our sins produces two types of results.
 Arrogance and guilt.

-they are now in a higher standing with God and sometimes they even look down upon those that
+therefore they are now in a higher standing with God and sometimes they even look down upon

-are still struggling with sin.
-Those who are more honest with themselves feel real guilty every
+those that are still struggling with sin.
+Those who are more honest with themselves feel real

-time they sin and this keeps them from having a close relationship with God.
-Both are just as
+guilty every time they sin and this keeps them from having a close relationship with God.
+Both

 Once we know who we are neither of these will happen.
 Once we realize that we will sin for the